Linasq/Linasq/README.md

 - 🔭 I’m currently working on myself
 - 🌱 I’m currently learning: yes
 - 👯 I’m looking to collaborate on some projects
-- 🤔 I’m looking for help with a lot
+- 🤔 I’m looking for help with a lot of things
 - 💬 Ask me about anything